-The City believes that adopting a balanced budget each year will not improve its financial sustainability or liquidity.
 The previous LTFP's have been underpinned by a gradual movement out of a deficit position and achieving a positive surplus position within a fiscally responsible timeframe.
-The new LTFP underpins this strategy by planning to move out a deficit position (result of COVID-19) by year 3 and maintain a small and annual operating surplus from ordinary activities for the balance life of the plan.
+The new LTFP underpins this strategy by planning to move out a deficit position (result of COVID-19) by year 5 and maintain a small and annual operating surplus from ordinary activities for the balance life of the plan.